 TIP: Virtual private networks (VPNs) are frequent sources of intermittent network routing and DNS problems.
 Try disconnecting any active VPNs (unless needed to connect to the database server).

-Ensure the SQL Server port is open and available.
+Ensure the SQL Server port is open and listening.
 The default port is 1433, but that can be set to something different.
 You can use PowerShell to test TCP access:

 Is TCP/IP Enabled at the Server?

 If you are trying to connect to a brand new database server, then the problem could be at the server itself.
 Open SQL Server Configuration Manager and make sure that TCP/IP is Enabled:

 When you can connect to the database from your development computer, but another user can't connect from their computer, it could be a permissions issue.
 One way to rule that out is to try running the application with your credentials from the user's computer.

 On the end user's computer, launch Access as a different user: